blockbridge/blockbridge-powershell/README.md

 ````

 ### Run on your Windows/Powershell Control host:
+Secret file contains Authentication Token encrypted using Windows login credentials.
+The encryption must be done within the context of the same user that will be running the script.

 #### To store generated Authorization token in secretfile.txt execute the follow powershell command line:
 ```